rashidsuleymanov/api.onlyoffice.com/site/pages/Docs/Docs API/Usage API/Callback handler/index.md

 > *PATH\_FOR\_SAVE* is the absolute path to your computer folder where the file will be saved including the file name.

+On the [.Net example](../../Get%20Started/Language-specific%20examples/.Net%20example/index.md) page, you will learn how to integrate ONLYOFFICE Docs into your web application written on .Net (C#) or .Net (C# MVC).

 ### Java document save example

 ``` java